Resource plans for basic testing are purchased, or resource usage does not exceed the free quota. For more information, see Pricing.

 Step 4: On the Run Functional Testing page, configure the test.
 For more information, see Configuration description.

 Step 5: After the test is configured, move the pointer over Submit Test.
 The number of estimated required cycles in resource plans is displayed.

-If the value specified by Estimated Required Cycles in Resource Plans exceeds the free quota of the account or the total quota of purchased resource plans, click Buy Resource Plan to purchase resource plans for basic testing .
+If Estimated Required Cycles in Resource Plans exceeds the free quota of the account or the total quota of the purchased resource plans, click Buy Resource Plan to purchase Basic Testing resource plans.

 Step 6: Click Submit Test.

-After the test is submitted, the test waits to be executed in the queue.
+After the test is submitted, it waits in the queue to be executed.
 After the test is executed, you can view the complete test report.